This page provides details on setting up and configuring distributed file systems for use with Flink.

 local: This file system is used when the scheme is “file://”, and it represents the file system of the local machine, including any NFS or SAN that is mounted into that local file system.

-and the Hadoop Project.
-Both implementations are self-contained with no dependency footprint.
+flink-swift-fs-hadoop is based on the Hadoop Project but is self-contained with no dependency footprint.

-To use those when using Flink as a library, add the respective maven dependency (
+To use it when using Flink as a library, add the respective maven dependency (

 When starting a Flink application from the Flink binaries, copy or move the respective jar file from the